 Sleep when your baby sleeps.
 Even a short nap helps.

 If you breastfeed, learn how to collect and store some breast milk so that your partner or babysitter can feed the baby while you sleep.
 Because both you and the baby have to learn how to breastfeed, you may want to wait a few weeks before you start pumping breast milk.
 For more information, see the topic Breastfeeding.

 Good nutrition is key to regaining your strength and health.
-If you are breastfeeding, you need to eat 350 to 400 more calories a day, or about two or three extra Food Guide servings from any food group.footnote 1 This is the time you are truly "eating for two."
+If you are breastfeeding, you need to eat 350 to 400 more calories a day.
+Make sure you are eating a variety of healthy foods each day.
+This is the time you are truly "eating for two."
 Most women who breastfeed can eat a healthy diet and still lose weight.

 Drink extra fluids

-Drink an extra5 cups (1.2 L) to8 cups (2 L) of non-caffeinated liquids each day.
-A good rule to follow is to have a glass of juice, water, or milk each time you nurse.
+Drink an extra 5 cups (1.2 L) to 8 cups (2 L) of non-caffeinated liquids each day.
+A good rule to follow is to have a glass of water each time you nurse.

 An occasional glass of wine or a cocktail is okay now and may help you relax.
 Remember, the alcohol can collect in your breast milk and pass to the baby, so don't overdo it.
 Waiting to have a drink until after you breastfeed will reduce the amount of alcohol that goes into the milk.

 Don't focus on the fact that you haven't immediately returned to your pre-pregnancy shape or clothes.
 Buy something new that looks good, even if it's not your old size.
 Get someone else to watch the baby long enough for you to spend some time on yourself.

 Call your doctor when something doesn't seem right with you or the baby.
 Most clinics have a nurse whose job it is to answer questions from new mothers, so don't worry that you're "bothering" someone.
 Your clinic or hospital should also have a nurse who specializes in helping mothers who are breastfeeding.